 The TFFF exists to support rural, regional and remote communities in Queensland and the Northern Territory to address the particular challenges they face due to their geographic location.

 We aim to achieve this by building the capacity of communities to improve their vibrancy, connectedness, resilience, and sustainability.

 We focus on initiatives that are community driven, support leadership, encourage diversity, strengthen the community sector and involve collaboration between both private and public sector partners in the community.

 We envisage a future where people in rural, regional and remote communities in Queensland and the Northern Territory are afforded a level of opportunity equal to their metropolitan counterparts.

 Executive Officer’s Message

-In the coming year, the Foundation looks forward to continuing to partner with organisations who seek to support resilient and thriving communities in rural, regional and remote Queensland and the Northern Territory.
+In the coming year the Foundation will continue to seek out and respond to stakeholders who share our desire to find ways to best support resilient and thriving communities in rural, regional and remote Queensland and the Northern Territory.